 Now a far cry from the animal prisons of old, the modern zoo has become our last line of defence against animal extinction.
 Captive wildlife conservation, however, is costly.
 The average annual feed and care bill for one giant panda is almost £160,000 per annum!
 Most organisations and trusts involved in the rescue and research of endangered wildlife rely heavily on charitable donations and the help of volunteers.
 Sadly, for an ever growing number of threatened animals and plants a visit to a zoo or sanctuary is now all that’s making the difference to the life, or death, of their entire species!
 So do try to support your local zoo.
 They’re great places for closer animal encounters and some nice photo opportunities too.

 Plants and Wild Flowers

 Yes, uncultivated plants are wildlife too!
-Unfortunately throughout spring and summer vast numbers of them quickly perish from our extensive use of lawnmowers and herbicides, but unwanted or not, untended foliage much like trees that protrude onto private property, are not simply weeds.
+Unfortunately throughout spring and summer vast numbers of them quickly perish from an extensive use of lawnmowers and herbicides.
+Unwanted or not, untended foliage much like trees that protrude onto private property, are not simply weeds.
 Plants are essential to ecosystems.
 Due to their transpiration abilities they’re the natural regulators of fresh water on land.
-Even their roots play a vital role by helping to prevent soil erosion.
-On the whole they provide us with food and medicine as well as the air we breathe.
-Many of their flowers are unquestionably beautiful and highly photogenic.
-Yet entirely defenceless against any desire we might have to harm them.
+Even their roots play a vital role in helping to prevent soil erosion.
+On the whole, they provide us with food and medicine as well as the air we breathe.
+Many of their flowers are unquestionably beautiful and highly photogenic, as well as entirely defenceless against any desire we might have to harm them.
 So please don’t pick or destroy them unnecessarily.
-Thank you
+Thank you.

 Nature and Landscapes